Ciriaco Sforza

-Ciriaco Sforza ([tʃiˈriːako ˈsfɔrtsa]; born 2 March 1970) is a Swiss football manager and former professional player who last managed Swiss Super League club Basel.
+Ciriaco Sforza ([tʃiˈriːako ˈsfɔrtsa]; born 2 March 1970) is a Swiss football manager and former professional player who last managed Swiss Challenge League club FC Schaffhausen.

 After beginning his career with Swiss clubs FC Aarau and Grasshopper Club Zürich, he most notably played for Internazionale in Italy, and 1.
 FC Kaiserslautern, and FC Bayern Munich in Germany.
-Sforza represented the Switzerland national team 79 times, and represented his country at the international 1994 World Cup and Euro 96 tournaments.
+Sforza represented the Switzerland national team 79 times, and represented his country at the 1994 World Cup and Euro 96.

-Personal life
+Early and personal life

-Sforza is of Italian descent; his father was originally from Avellino, before emigrating to Switzerland.
-Sforza was born and raised in Wohlen, in German-speaking Switzerland.
+Sforza was born Wohlen, in German-speaking Switzerland, where he was also raised, to an Italian father from Avellino.
 According to his website, he is married and has two children.

 Club career

 Sforza started his career in his hometown club FC Wohlen.
 He was signed by FC Aarau in 1989, where he impressed commentators and fans alike.
 Sforza's precocious talent was soon noticed, and he was signed by Swiss club Grasshoppers Zürich one year later.
 He represented Grasshoppers during three successful seasons, also setting a record for the club as the youngest player to make his debut in the Swiss Challenge League.
 He won the 1991 Swiss Super League championship with the club, and made his national team debut in August 1991.
 In 1993, after winning the "Swiss footballer of the Year" award, he moved abroad to Germany to play for 1.
 FC Kaiserslautern.

 Sforza became the general of the Kaiserslautern midfield and was recognised as one of the best midfielders in the German Bundesliga championship, also receiving a Ballon d'Or nomination in 1994, finishing in 21st place.
 After two seasons at Kaiserslautern, he was bought by German giants FC Bayern Munich in 1995.
 Sforza was signed at the same time as German superstar Jürgen Klinsmann, compared to the homely smalltown club Kaiserslautern, Bayern was a team with many stars.
 Conflicts between Klinsmann and team captain Lothar Matthäus poisoned the atmosphere and many scandals underlined why Bayern is nicknamed FC Hollywood.
-Bayern also missed out on the German championship for the second season in a row, though Sforza was a part of the 1996 UEFA Cup winning Bayern team.
+Bayern also missed out on the German championship for the second consecutive season, though Sforza was a part of the 1996 UEFA Cup winning Bayern team.